SpectreX86/programming-contest-tools/README.md

 # programming-contest-tools
 tools for programming contests just for fun
-"[!]" means the program have not verified by solving any programming contest.
+"[!]" stands for the program have not verified by solving any programming contest problem.

 - flow: tools for network flow algorithms.
   - [!]
 EdmonsKarp.cpp: estimates the maximum flow in the network with Edmons-Karp algorithm.